jason-kerney/blog/_drafts/2026-04-05-kindness-consideration-respect.md

 Acting with consideration is still about taking into account how your actions will effect another, but the perspective changes.
 The question isn't "How will my actions inconvenience someone now?"
 The question becomes "How will my actions have lasting impact on someone?"

 Consideration has me watching someone fail at something I could just do, because I see they are learning with the failure.
 It has me intentionally making a mistake to help someone else learn to correct me when I make a real one.
 It also has me push someone into public speaking knowing it will advance their career.
+It has me giving a team member I am going to fire because they don't fit in with the team 3 months where they can spend half their day looking for new work.

 #### The Other Consideration ####